β‘ Step 3: Advanced Swagger 3 Features

 β

-because individual microservices are based on Spring MVC and require servlet-based documentation generation.
+Use webmvc-ui because individual microservices are based on Spring MVC and require servlet-based documentation generation.

 π Advanced Configuration via Spring Cloud Config

-Define comprehensive Swagger configuration per microservice using Git-backed configuration files in config-service
+Define comprehensive Swagger configuration per microservice using Git-backed configuration files in config-service.

-Example for service configuration (e.g., web-service.yml
+Example for service configuration (e.g., web-service.yml):

 springdoc: